| Safe Haskell | None |

 Example 1

-The bindings of the following let
+The bindings of the following let-expression are not topologically

-sorted because the right-hand side of x
+sorted because the right-hand side of x depends on y but y is

-defined after x
+defined after x.

-let { x = y; y = 42 } in x
+let { x = y; y = 42 } in xThis pass transforms the let-expression above into the following form.

-let { y = 42; x = y } in x
+let { y = 42; x = y } in xExample 2

--expression contains (mutually) recursive bindings, a fatal
+If a let-expression contains (mutually) recursive bindings, a fatal

 error is reported.

-It is not clear at the moment how mutually recursive local variables can be represented when the sharing effect is used.
+let { x = y; y = x } in xIt is not clear at the moment how mutually recursive local variables can be represented when the sharing effect is used.

 Specification